Farewell to Adobe Flash Player – What You Need to Know

 Adobe made this end-of-life announcement in July, 2017 in collaboration with several of their technology partners including Apple, Facebook, Google, Microsoft, and Mozilla.

-Adobe will continue issuing regular Flash Player security patches, maintain OS and browser compatibility, and add features and capabilities as determined by Adobe through the end of 2020.
+Adobe will continue issuing regular Flash security patches, maintain OS and browser compatibility, and add features and capabilities as determined by Adobe through the end of 2020.

 In addition, Microsoft is ending support for Adobe Flash Player on Microsoft Edge and Internet Explorer 11 at the end of 2020.
-Chrome will also remove Flash completely by the end of the year.
+Chrome will also remove it completely by the end of the year.